-During the private brainstorming phase, you'll only be able to see the contents of your own notes.
-This is to reduce groupthink and maintain anonymity.
+During the private brainstorming phase, you'll only be able to see the content of your own notes.
+This is to reduce groupthink and to maintain anonymity of individuals.

-Once you move on to the Group phase everyone will then be able to see all of the cards without knowing who created which cards.
+Once you move on to the Group phase everyone will be able to see all of the cards with text, but will not know who created each card.

 Each note in Retrium is a different color, which is randomly generated from a selection of color options.
 The colors are not associated with the card topic, the team member who wrote the card, nor the card's column.